Panwar-MPI/EasyPhenology/README.md

 Panwar, Annu.
 Panwar-MPI/EasyPhenology: A python library designed to smooth the GPP time series and to obtain the phenological transition dates, Release1, DOI: 10.5281/zenodo.7898925 (2023)

+Also read our publication:

+Panwar, Annu, Mirco Migliavacca, Jacob A. Nelson, José Cortés, Ana Bastos, Matthias Forkel, and Alexander J. Winkler.
+"Methodological challenges and new perspectives of shifting vegetation phenology in eddy covariance data."
+Scientific Reports 13, no. 1 (2023): 13885.

 ### References